METS-Programme/ugandaemr-usermanual/troubleshooting-tips.md

 1. Download the concept dictionary from the source [https://sourceforge.net/projects/ugandaemr/files/1.0.13/concept\_dictonary\_ref\_1.0.13.sql/download](https://sourceforge.net/projects/ugandaemr/files/1.0.13/concept_dictonary_ref_1.0.13.sql/download)
 2. Open your command Prompt and login to mysql  with the following command without quotes  "mysql -u openmrs -p" and provide it with the required password
-3. Run the concept dictionary downloaded on your database on the command prompt
+3. Run the concept dictionary downloaded on your database in your command prompt
 4. After the concept dictionary is done, run the following script on the same command prompt

 ```